bknightInfo/qtile-dots/README.md

 # qtile-dots-v2
-My Qtile dots with new installed
+My Qtile dots with new installer